dmlc/gluon-cv/docs/api/models.rst

 Dilated Network
 ---------------

 We apply dilattion strategy to pre-trained ResNet models (with stride of 8).
-Please see :class:`gluonvision.model_zoo.SegBaseModel` for how to use it.
+Please see :class:`gluoncv.model_zoo.SegBaseModel` for how to use it.

 :hidden:`DilatedResNetV0`
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-.. currentmodule:: gluonvision.model_zoo.dilated.dilatedresnetv0
+.. currentmodule:: gluoncv.model_zoo.dilated.dilatedresnetv0

 .. autoclass:: DilatedResNetV0
     :members: